-Beach photo shoots for Mama Qucha and unusually mild Autumn weather has meant that we have spent quite a lot more time at the beach than we usually do.
+Beach photo shoots for Mama Qucha and unusually mild Autumn weather has meant that we have spent quite a lot of time at the beach.
 This has got me thinking about how easy it is to not be eco-conscious at Sydney beaches, as everything can pretty much be bought at and disposed of at the numerous shops around and on the way to the beach.
 Being eco-conscious at the beach usually means thinking ahead of time, and packing appropriately.
 The following are some quick tips I’ve put together for an eco-friendly beach visit with kids (with Sydney beaches in mind).

 - Take public transport or walk

 If you can, and if it’s not too far, taking public transport to the beach is by far the best option in Sydney.
 It means you save on petrol, and avoid the crazy parking at Sydney’s most popular beaches.
 It also means you’ll only take what you need and avoid over-packing.
 The Mama Qucha Beach Backpack has pockets on the straps, so you can easily reach your opal card (card used in Sydney for pubic transport) without putting down your toddler or letting go of their hand.

 - Bring your own reusable food containers and drink bottles

 This is an easy one to do, and becomes a cheaper option with the refillable drinking water stations popping up around Sydney beaches.
 If you use a stainless-steel flask, it also means your drinks are better insulated than single use plastic bottles.
 Pre-packed food wrapped in something that doesn’t take up much room, like beeswax wraps or the keep leaf means that you save time on looking for food options at the beach and you don’t have to look for a bin to dispose of single use food wrappers and containers.